My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my fifth vintage phone, an ivory (used to think it was beige) 554 wall phone which I bought at a yard sale for $1.
+This is my fifth vintage phone, an ivory Western Electric 554 wall phone which I bought at a yard sale for $1.
 This phone has been converted to modular, and fits onto a standard wallplate.
-It was originally a neighbors phone, and still had their phone number on its number tag which I have replaced with a custom one.
+It was originally a neighbor's phone, and still had their phone number on its number tag which I have replaced with a custom one.

 DATED: 6-58 (228A backplate dated 11-77)